-In many problems, it turns out beneficial to consider regularizers that account for the geometry of $\mathcal{K}$ explicitly, resulting in different update steps.
+In many problems, it turns out to be beneficial to consider regularizers that account for the geometry of $\mathcal{K}$ explicitly, resulting in different update steps.
 This is an online form of the classical mirror descent \citep{nemirovsky1983wiley}.
-When $\mathcal{K}$ is the simplex $\mathbb{S}^{K}$ (like in OPS), one popular choice is entropic regularization (e.g., \citep[Section 5.4.2]{hazan2022introduction}).
+When $\mathcal{K}$ is the simplex $\mathbb{S}^{K}$ (as in OPS), one popular choice is entropic regularization (e.g., \citep[Section 5.4.2]{hazan2022introduction}).
 The resulting algorithm is known as \emph{Exponentiated Gradients (EG)} \citep{helmbold1998line}, which uses the update step

-where $\odot$ is the elementwise product and $\eta$ is a learning rate.
+where $\odot$ is the elementwise product, and $\eta$ is a learning rate.
 For the cost function $\ell_t(\V{w}) = -\log \V{w}_t^\top \V{r}_t$, we have $\nabla_{\V{w}} \ell_t = -\V{r}_t / \V{w}_t^\top \V{r}_t$, and therefore,

-The EG algorithm is conceptually simple with relatively good regret bounds whenever the gradient is bounded.
-However, more modern algorithms such as the \emph{online Newton step (ONS)} \citep{hazan2007logarithmic} can provide tighter bounds on the regret.
+The EG algorithm is conceptually simple, with relatively good regret bounds whenever the gradient is bounded.
+However, more modern algorithms, such as the \emph{online Newton step (ONS)} \citep{hazan2007logarithmic}, can provide tighter bounds on the regret.